alphagov/paas-tech-docs/source/documentation/overview/benefits.md

 Features of the PaaS platform currently include:

 *   PostgreSQL and will include database back-ups
-*   language support as provided by the [default Cloud Foundry buildpacks](http://docs.cloudfoundry.org/buildpacks/) [external link]
+*   language support as provided by most of the [default Cloud Foundry buildpacks](http://docs.cloudfoundry.org/buildpacks/) [external link].
+The only one not currently supported is the .NET Core buildpack as we have not yet identified a user need for it.
 *   ability to stream application logs to Software as a Service logging platforms

 ### Coding in the open

 We are making all new source code open and reusable at PaaS.
-You can use our source code if you want to prioritise different backing services (any networked attached service that your application consumes to do its job, eg a MongoDB instance or a PostgreSQL database).
+You can use our source code if you want to prioritise different backing services (any networked attached service that your application consumes to do its job, for example a MongoDB instance or a PostgreSQL database).

 ### Characteristics of PaaS
 This table summarises the core characteristics of the PaaS offering.